-As of January 31, 2025, the Fund had significant investments in financial companies, although this may change from time to time.
+As of January 31, 2025, the Fund expects to have significant investments in financial companies and industrials companies, although this may change from time to time.
 Over time, the Fund may have significant investments in jurisdictions or investment sectors that it may not have had as of January 31, 2025.
 To the extent the Fund invests a significant portion of its assets in a given jurisdiction or investment sector, the Fund may be exposed to the risks associated with that jurisdiction or investment sector.